Patty Jenkins: 2015–present: Breakthrough and worldwide fame

 In November 2020, a spin off film set in the Wonder Woman universe focusing on the Amazons of Themyscira was confirmed to be in early development.
 Jenkins will not return to direct the film, but cowrote the script with Geoff Johns.
 In 2021, Warner Bros. announced a third installment of the Wonder Woman franchise with Jenkins attached to write and direct.
-However, in December 2022, it was reported by The Hollywood Reporter that Jenkins' third film would not be moving forward after all and was considered to be "dead in its current incarnation", as the film did not fit with the newly appointed DC Studios heads' plans for the DC Extended Universe or its upcoming successor, the DC Universe.
+However, in December 2022, it was reported by The Hollywood Reporter that Jenkins's third film would not be moving forward after all and was considered to be "dead in its current incarnation", as the film did not fit with the newly appointed DC Studios heads' plans for the DC Extended Universe or its upcoming successor, the DC Universe.
+Jenkins later released a public statement clarifying that she had been willing to revise her treatment for the third film but that the studio ultimately chose a different direction for the franchise.

-In December 2020, Disney announced that Jenkins was hired to direct Rogue Squadron, a Star Wars spin-off film inspired by the group of starfighter pilots of the same name.
-The film was scheduled to be released on December 22, 2023.
+In December 2020, Disney announced that Jenkins was hired to direct a Star Wars spin-off film titled Rogue Squadron, inspired by the group of starfighter pilots of the same name.
+The film was originally scheduled to be released on December 22, 2023.
 Jenkins would be the first female director to helm a Star Wars film, but not the first female director within the overall franchise.
 In June 2021, The Hollywood Reporter reported that Matthew Robinson had been hired by Lucasfilm to write the script.
 In November 2021, it was reported that the film's production had been delayed due to scheduling conflicts with other projects Jenkins was developing.
-In September 2022, Disney removed Rogue Squadron from their release schedule.
-The film was then shelved in March 2023.
+In September 2022, Disney removed Rogue Squadron from their release schedule and the film was then shelved in March 2023.
 In March 2024, Jenkins revealed that following the cancellation of the third Wonder Woman film, she had returned to Rogue Squadron, finalizing a deal with Lucasfilm prior to the 2023 Writers Guild of America strike, and that she now "owes" a new draft of the script.
+Jenkins emphasized in later interviews that Rogue Squadron remains one of her passion projects, citing her father’s military aviation background as a major source of inspiration.
+The film’s development continues to be closely watched as Lucasfilm reassesses its theatrical strategy.

+In late 2024, it was announced that Jenkins, Jake Kasdan and Joe Cornish would each direct a live-action film for the Lego Group and Universal Pictures.
+Jenkins wrote the script for her film script together with Johns and will also produce the film through her company Wicious Pictures.